myriadrf/LMS8001-Companion/README.md

 ### Documentation

-Documentation is licensed under a Creative Commons Attribution 3.0 Unported licence.
+Documentation is licensed under a Creative Commons Attribution 4.0 International licence.

 ### Hardware

-The hardware design is licensed under a Creative Commons Attribution 3.0 Unported licence.

-### Firmware

-The firmware is licensed under the Apache 2.0 License unless otherwise stated (please see the file headers for details).
+The hardware designs is licensed under the Solderpad Hardware License v2.1